supratimray/NeOLab-WC-models/README.md

 ## Example codes - ISN model scripts
 - Some example simulations used previously for different WC model and functions used therein

+## misc-PublishableFigureFormatting
+- contains code used in some example codes to auto-format figure axes and plots/scatters.

 -----------------------------------------------------------------------------------
 ## Some notes on Output structure